MyNameIsShekhar/WAIFU-HUSBANDO-CATCHER/README.md

 #### 7. Now, you would've noticed that the bot starts to respond to your messages.

-## Please start and fork my repo if you like it..
+## Please star and fork my repo if you like it..